areisde/datalcoholics.io/README.md

 ### Dataset

-We will be exploring a dataset that was scraped from TripAdvisor by one of the members of our group for another project (which was also supervised by Prof. Laurent Vuillon).
-The data goes from January 2012 up until September 2022.
-The dataset consists of all restaurants in Switzerland and neighbouring regions present on TripAdvisor, as well as all reviews for these restaurants and user profiles that wrote the reviews.
-The dataset has already been used to create a restaurant recommender system, so it doesn’t need much more cleaning or preprocessing as that has already been done.
-This is what the dataset looks like :
+For our visualization project, we will be exploring a dataset scraped from TripAdvisor by one of our group members for another project (which was also supervised by Prof. Laurent Vuillon).

+The data is spread out between January 2012 and September 2022.
+It includes restaurants on TripAdvisor in Switzerland and neighboring regions (mostly France and Germany), as well as all reviews and user profiles that wrote the reviews.

+Since it was used for a previous project (a restaurant recommender system), the dataset doesn't require much extra cleaning or preparation.
+However, we noticed minor issues such as missing or wrongly place data that still need some proper pre-processing.

+The following table summarize the content of our dataset :
 ![Dataset fields](/imgs/dataset_table.png)

+The dataset set contains 31643 restaurants, 349995 users for a total of 591520 reviews.

 ### Problematic